 Q: What are the other areas of focus in your role?

 “If you move to this region, you also want to make effective use of the facilities.
-That is why the Living In Program also focusses on culture, sports, childcare and many other facilities.
+That is why the Living In Program also focuses on culture, sports, childcare and many other facilities.
 How can we be more hospitable towards internationals?
 A lot can be done in making facilities available and in making communication available in English, to make the step from available to accessibility.”

 Q: Do you also promote learning Dutch among the internationals?